kryptonat/love-at-first-byte/beef_stir_fry.md

 1. Whisk sauce to recombine.
 Add to skillet and cook, stirring constantly, until sauce has thickened, about 30 seconds.
 Serve immediately.

 ## Notes
-* Cut steak with grain into 2- to 2 1/2 -inch strips, then cut each strip crosswise against grain into 1/4-inch-thick slices.
+* Cut steak with grain into 2- to 2 ½ -inch strips, then cut each strip crosswise against grain into ¼-inch-thick slices.
 * The vegetables and aromatics can be prepared while the beef is marinating.
 Serve with steamed white rice.
 * Be ready for quick cooking: Prep ingredients in advance.
 * For even browning, use a nonstick skillet, not a wok.